chungers/infrakit/docs/content/deploy.md

     Welcome to Docker!

-The first time you use `gcloud compute ssh` it will create an ssh key for you and propagate it to the Swarm nodes.
+The first time you use `gcloud compute ssh` it will create an ssh key for you in `~/.ssh/google_compute_engine` and propagate it to the Swarm nodes.
 You can also connect to an instance [via the cloud console] or via a [standard ssh command].

 Once you are logged into the manager, you can run Docker commands on the Swarm: